 Tip #4: You can utilize FYS even if you are double-heading with another engine regardless of whether the second engine is equipped with an FYS programmed ProtoSound® module.
-If the second engine isn't equipped with FYS, the only thing to remember is that you not turn up the transformer throttle very high when entering the Reverse phase found in Event 3.
+If the second engine isn't equipped with FYS, the only thing to remember is that you not turn up the transformer throttle very high when entering Event 3.
 If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since they cannot be disabled automatically like FYS equipped engines.
 If your second engine is equipped with FYS, you may want to disable it when used in double-headed operations.
-To disable FYS see the section on programming RESET functions on page 28 of this manual.
+To disable FYS, see the section on programming RESET functions starting on page 17 of this manual.